 Although the Baths of Caracalla’s vaults are now in ruin, one can still admire its architectural wonder.

 Although the Baths of Caracalla ceased to function, its architectural feat had enormous inspiration on subsequent structures, most notably the Baths of Diocletian, the Basilica of Maxentius, the original Pennsylvania Station of New York City, and the Chicago Union Station.
-The huge vaults with its large windows became the model for medieval cathedrals.
-Although the ruins of Caracalla are today void of decorative statues portraying Roman divinities, one can still feel its pulse, its atmosphere and imagine the myriad of people and voices that used to convene here in order to cultivate one’s body, as well as one’s inner being.
+The huge vaults with their large windows became the model for medieval cathedrals.
+Even though the ruins of Caracalla are today void of decorative statues portraying Roman divinities, one can still feel its pulse, its atmosphere and imagine the myriad of people and voices that used to convene here in order to cultivate one’s body, as well as one’s inner being.
 Thus, ancient Rome has faded but it has not gone into oblivion, as its way of life is still intrinsically embedded into our collective consciousness.